Talent Acquisition Specialist Resume Example

 I boost my resume with certifications like Certified Professional in Supply Management (CPSM) or Certified Supply Chain Professional (CSCP).
 These show I know industry standards and best practices.

-You can list training in negotiation, contract management, or e-procurement tools here.
+You can list training in negotiation, contract management, or e-procurement tools here, and consider adding a cover letter to further showcase your credentials.
 Employers like to see proof you stay current with sourcing technology and trends.

 There are also short courses on vendor management or cost analysis.
 This section wraps up your qualifications and gives hiring managers a full picture of your expertise.